MichelleErkenberg/mpi_dogs_2.0/README.md

 R/fig_3_heatmaps_dog_offices.R
 ```
 <img width="4800" height="4800" alt="fig3a" src="https://github.com/user-attachments/assets/d9aca3c6-a9dd-448a-870c-c3b710bc925c" />
 The heatmaps of each Dog Office 1 dog are visualized.
 Fritzy stays more on the right side of the office, while Heidi and Vito stay more on the left side, as those are their owners' workplaces.
 Urza only stayed at the office for a short time, as can be seen from the low amount of her DNA data.
 Each individual heatmap represents a pattern of each dog's behavior in the office.
+Spaces with less DNA are often caused by furniture, such as office desks where dogs do not stay.

 <img width="4800" height="4800" alt="fig3b" src="https://github.com/user-attachments/assets/c3c2c306-cab1-4921-bf0e-612a33261368" />
-Represented are the heatmaps of the dogs from Office 2, Lily and Thor A. (
+Represented are the heatmaps of the dogs from Office 2, Lily and Thor A. (Maybe we could discuss both heatmaps together.
+Do we have a room plan for the office?)

 ### Different species in dog and non-dog locations